Manuel Azaña: Presidency

-On 17 July, right-wing, Falangist, and monarchist elements in the Republican army proclaimed the overthrow of the Republic.
+On 17 July, right-wing, Falangist and monarchist elements in the Republican army proclaimed the overthrow of the Republic.
 The rebellion failed in Madrid, however.
 Azaña replaced Quiroga as Prime Minister with his ally Diego Martínez Barrio, and the government attempted a compromise with the rebels, which was rejected by General Mola.

 On 13 September, Azaña authorized Minister of Finance Juan Negrín to move the nation's gold reserve to wherever Negrin thought it would be secure.
 Negrin shipped it to the Soviet Union, which claimed it in payment for arms supplied to the Republic.

-In 1938, Azaña moved to Barcelona with the rest of the Republican government, and was cut off there when the monarchist forces drove to the sea between Barcelona and Valencia.

 Road to exile

-La Barata

-From February 1938 Azaña resided in Torre Salvans, an isolated mansion on the grounds of "La Barata" estate, at the outskirts of Matadepera near Terrassa.
-Built by Lliga politician Francesc Salvans, killed by the Republicans, between late 1937 and early 1938 it was undergoing preparation works to host the head of state.
-The place was some 30 km away from Barcelona and some 80 km from the French frontier.
-Already on January 13, 1939 General Juan Hernández Saravia advised the president to leave the place given rapid advance of Nationalist troops, the suggestion repeated by Negrin on January 17.
-On January 19 Saravia insisted the president evacuates; Azaña commenced preparations.